 None of the Buddha's compared in size to the Giant Buddha we came to see, but there were still plenty of big and unique statues throughout the park.
 Definitely a must see and is worth the few extra yuan to go.

 I went to China to teach English to children but I was able to do so much more as well.
-Click the button below to learn more about International Language Programs (ILP) in China, you've got vacation time and weekends off to really explore this country.
+When you're a volunteer with International Language Programs (ILP) in China, you've got vacation time and weekends off to really explore this country.
 Get a better idea of what living in China for a semester is like, right here: